rust-dsa/rust-dsa.github.io/src/linked_list/building_a_node.md

 }
 ```

 There we go!
 Did I mention making a linked list in rust is going to be compilcated?
+That's why we're doing it!

 Anyway, let's initialize it again: